Techimium/repeaterly/readme.txt

 Repeaterly offers dynamic buttons, images, text, icon lists, image carousels, galleries, and a Repeater Loop Grid (Pro) for creating custom layouts with ACF Repeater Fields.

 = How does the Repeater Loop Builder work? =
 The Repeater Loop Builder (Pro) allows you to create custom layouts for ACF Repeater Fields using Elementor templates.
-You can design unique grids, lists, and carousels without limitations.
+You can design unique grids, lists, and other sections without limitations.

 = Will Repeaterly slow down my website? =
 No, Repeaterly is optimized for performance.
 It helps reduce database bloat by reusing layouts instead of duplicating sections, making your site lean and fast.